MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P12-Creating-CoreData-Helper-Methods/content.md

 >
 >1.
 Learned what a static method is, and how to make one.
 >2.
 Created the `CoreDataHelper` class.
 >3.
-Implemented four different static helper methods, ones to add, delete, update and retrieve notes from CoreData.
+Implemented three different static helper methods within the `CoreDataHelper` class, ones to save, delete, and retrieve notes from CoreData.